In recent years, e-cigarettes have become a very popular stop smoking aid in the UK.

 Is e-cigarette vapour harmful to others?

 There's no evidence so far that vaping causes harm to other people around you.

-This is in contrast to secondhand smoke from smoking, which is known to be very harmful to health.
+This is in contrast to passive smoking (secondhand smoke), which is known to be very harmful to health.

 Can I get an e-cigarette from my GP?